MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 ---
-title: Simplified experience to create a flow and use templates (preview)
+title: Understand the new Power Automate interface (preview)
-description: Get a preview of the simplified experience to create a flow and use templates. ms.custom: "" ms.date: 12/14/2022 ms.suite: ""
+description: Get a preview of the new Power Automate simplified experience to work with flows and templates. ms.custom: "" ms.date: 12/14/2022 ms.suite: ""